Transformation Libraries

 Filtering out events using libraries in transformation

-Importing multiple functions from a single library
+Import multiple functions from single library

 The following snippets highlight how to correctly import functions from a library: